 - Pain in your scrotum, sometimes moving to the rest of your groin.

 What causes epididymitis?

-Most cases of epididymitis are caused by an infection, usually by the bacteria Mycoplasma or Chlamydia.
-These infections often come by way of sexually transmitted diseases.
-The bacterium E. coli can also cause the condition.
-Other infections, including with the mumps virus and, rarely, tuberculosis, can also cause epididymitis.
+Most cases of epididymitis are caused by an infection called E. coli.
+Some cases happen from bacteria called Mycoplasma or Chlamydia.
+These infections often come by way of sexually transmitted infections.

-Sometimes epididymitis occurs when urine flows backward into the epididymis.
+Sometimes, epididymitis occurs when pee (urine) flows backward into your epididymis.
 This can happen as a result of heavy lifting.
-Other causes of epididymitis include:
+Other epididymitis causes include:

-- Blockage in the urethra (the tube that carries urine from the body)
+- Blockage in your urethra (the tube that carries pee from your body).

-- An enlarged or infected prostate gland (a muscular, walnut-sized gland that surrounds part of the urethra)
+- An enlarged or infected prostate gland (a muscular, walnut-sized gland that surrounds part of your urethra).

-- Use of a catheter (a tube that drains the bladder)
+- Use of a catheter (a tube that drains your bladder).